zachleat/zachleat.com/_posts/2026-09-21-ai-websites.md

 Is this cycle repeating the same playbook (on a more accelerated pace)?
 Certainly we’ve seen numerous recent anecdotal examples of software becoming _less_ reliable over time (GitHub is the most recent scapegoat I’ve seen, but on my read they seem to be a second-order victim more than anything).

-_(Seems like a great time to be in the Monitoring/Status Page business)._
+_(Seems like a great time to be in the Monitoring/Status Page business)_

 <iframe class="iframe--card" src="https://www.speedlify.dev/site/www-perplexity-ai/filmstrip/" title="perplexity.ai filmstrip" width="100%" height="360" style="border: 0" loading="lazy"></iframe>